 Type 1 diabetes is an autoimmune disorder the turns the body’s own defenses against itself.
 The condition causes the immune system to attack the pancreas, which is responsible for making insulin.
 Insulin is a hormone that plays an essential role in the body’s ability to regulate blood sugar and utilize glucose.
-When the pancreas is damaged through inappropriate immune activity, production and prevalence of insulin decreases.
+When the pancreas is damaged through inappropriate immune activity, production, and prevalence of insulin decrease.
 This triggers an increase in circulating blood glucose levels.

 Type 2 diabetes is a metabolic disorder in which the body does not properly utilize insulin.
-This is similar to a condition known as insulin resistance – find out what the difference between insulin resistance and diabetes it here.
+This is similar to a condition known as insulin resistance – find out what the difference between insulin resistance and diabetes is here.
 As the body becomes less receptive to insulin, the pancreas must work harder to meet the ever-increasing demand.
 Eventually, the pancreas becomes incapable of producing enough insulin to regulate glucose, resulting in increased amounts of glucose circulating in the bloodstream.

 Regardless of the cause, be it type 1 diabetes type 2 diabetes, or a different condition entirely, if glucose levels remain elevated several issues including organ damage, nerve damage, and cardiovascular disease may develop.

 A prominent contributor to diabetes that is often overlooked is thyroid dysfunction.
 The thyroid regulates hormone activity throughout the entire body.
 Due to its impressive influence, a malfunctioning thyroid can trigger a cascade of dysfunction through various systems, including insulin production and receptivity, while also contributing to the development of serious conditions such as diabetes.